jamesquinlan/dsc-techstack/topics/git.md

 You can merge branches in situations where you want to implement the code changes that you made in an individual branch to a different branch.

-For example, after you fully implemented and tested a new feature in your code, you would want to merge those changes to the stable branch of your project (which is usually the default **master** branch).
+For example, after you fully implemented and tested a new feature in your code, you would want to merge those changes to the stable branch of your project (which is usually the default **main** branch).

 To merge the changes from a different branch into your current branch, you can use this command:

-To merge changes from branch <branch-name> to master, switch to master and type:
+To merge changes from branch <branch-name> to main, switch to main and type:

 ```zsh
 git merge <branch-name>